Richly decorated wall in Spain as an example of Mudejar Architecture

 Domes are semi-circular or polygonal structures that provide strength and stability to a building, while at the same time creating an impressive aesthetic when adorned with decorative motifs.

-Use of intricate wood carved work in domes made them a key element of the Mudéjar style.
+Use of intricate wood carved work in domes made domes decorative and stronger!
+Domes are key element of the Mudéjar style.

 Contribution of Jewish culture to Mudejar style